hermit-os/hermit-rs-template/README.md

 ```

-### Run the Application in uhyve
+### Run the Application in Uhyve

 ```
 $ uhyve target/x86_64-unknown-hermit/release/hello_world
 ```

-For more details see [uhyve's README](https://github.com/hermitcore/uhyve/blob/master/README.md).
+For more details, see [uhyve's README](https://github.com/hermitcore/uhyve/blob/master/README.md).

 ### Run the Application in QEMU